oslabs-beta/zoic/README.md

 ## <a name="get-started"></a>Getting Started

-As Zoic is a middleware library for Oak in the Deno runtime envionement, it is paramount that [Deno](https://deno.land) is first installed and configured.
+As Zoic is a middleware library for Oak in the Deno runtime environment, it is paramount that [Deno](https://deno.land) is first installed and configured.

 ### Quick Start